 If you’re anything like me, you’re fine with the idea of buying second hand clothes from brands you love, in good condition, but you don’t want to hunt them down.
-Thankfully a number of brands are creating second hand clothing programs and ‘storefronts’ on their websites!
+Thankfully a number of brands are creating second hand online stores and programs!

 Instead of looking for an item someone has taken to a store and you don’t know the story of it, these brands offer recycling options for clothes.
 They then take the clothes that can be fixed up (clean + mend them professionally) and list them on their website (in its own section).